Renu-code123/ExpenseFlow-expensetracker/README.md

 ## 🌟 Show Some Love
 If you found this project useful, don’t forget to ⭐ **Star** the repository!
 Let’s build smarter tools for financial awareness together 💜

-## How to Use ExpenseFlow

-1. Open the application in your browser.
-2. Add a new expense using the expense input form.
-3. View all added expenses in the dashboard.
-4. Track and manage your daily spending easily.

-## Screenshots

-Screenshots of the application will be added here to demonstrate the user interface and application flow.